Give Peace a Chance: Release and aftermath

 The British group Yes also paid tribute to Lennon's words on their 1971 release The Yes Album, in "Your Move".

 After being issued as a single, it appeared on album in a truncated form for the singles compilation Shaved Fish in 1975.
 The track's first full-length album appearance was on the 1982 compilation The John Lennon Collection.
-Although technically the first "solo" single released by a member of The Beatles while the band was still intact, the artist credit was to the Plastic Ono Band, not John Lennon.
-Shortly after the death of Lennon, fans gathered outside the Dakota and sang "Give Peace a Chance".
-The single re-charted in January 1981, peaking at number 33.
+Although technically the first "solo" single released by a member of The Beatles while the band was still active, the artist credit was to the Plastic Ono Band, not John Lennon.
+Shortly after Lennon's 1980 murder, fans gathered outside the Dakota and sang "Give Peace a Chance".
+The single re-charted in the UK in January 1981, peaking at number 33.
 The song is one of three Lennon solo songs, along with "Instant Karma!" and "Imagine", in the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.

-The song became the people's anthem and slogan for the Northern Ireland peace process.
-Local peace campaigner, David Magee, wrote to hundreds of radio stations to request that they played the song on key dates in the process.He also wrote to local, national and international newspapers asking that they print and use the term in their editorials.
-Very many media outlets obliged.